liofal/streamlink/README.md

 ## 1.9.0 - 1.9.1
 Move to python 3.11
-Various improvements to project, cleanup and dependencise management
+Various improvements to project, cleanup and dependencies management

 ## 1.8.0 - 1.8.5
 Full rework with support of OAuth2 token management